Shaping the Future of Science, Engineering and Digital Education

 Institute of Information and Computing Technologies, Academy of Sciences of the Republic of Kazakhstan Almaty, Kazakhstan

-Advanced Practical Output Tracking Control Strategies for Uncertain Nonlinear Systems
+Advanced Output Tracking Control for Uncertain Nonlinear Systems in Digital Engineering Education

 • Gregory Cuesta